inworld-ai/inworld-unity-full/README.md

 # Inworld AI Unity SDK

 The **Inworld AI Unity SDK** is a powerful cross-platform virtual character integration plugin for Unity.

 You can easily drag and drop virtual characters into your Unity scene to communicate with.
+Create more realistic and believable worlds with characters powered by artificial intelligence*.
+Inworld provides a platform for adding advanced NPC behavior & unscripted dialogue to games and real-time media.
+Use text-to-character prompts to create character personalities and integrate into experiences using Inworld SDKs.

+*Inworld powers character behavior & dialogue.
+Avatars and character models are provided by the developer.

-This plugin can easily be integrated with other features such as [Realistic Eye Movements](https://assetstore.unity.com/packages/tools/animation/realistic-eye-movements-29168), or [Oculus Lipsync](https://developer.oculus.com/downloads/package/oculus-lipsync-unity/), to make a more vivid experience.
+This plugin can easily be integrated with other features such as [Realistic Eye Movements](https://assetstore.unity.com/packages/tools/animation/realistic-eye-movements-29168), or [Oculus Lipsync](https://developer.oculus.com/downloads/package/oculus-lipsync-unity/), to make a more vivid experience as seen [here](https://youtu.be/rac60WK0NUQ)

+Please create an account [here] (https://studio.inworld.ai/signup) if you haven't already before getting started.
-Before getting you started, this tutorial series will begin with an overview of compatibility, assets, and API references.
+This tutorial series will begin with an overview of compatibility, assets, and API references.

 ## Tutorial